Sacks of dice with fair totals: Details and proofs of the constructions.

-To see the second statement, first construct an ordered prime factorization $\aa'$ by simply replacing each $a_h$ by an ordered prime factorization, writing the factors of $a_1$ first, then those of $a_2$ and so on.
+For (\ref{fpprime}), first construct an ordered prime factorization $\aa'$ by simply replacing each $a_h$ by an ordered prime factorization, writing the factors of $a_1$ first, then those of $a_2$ and so on.
 By an inductive application of Corollary~\ref{collapsecor}, the product of the dice polynomials associated to the prime factors of any $a_h$ equals $\dd_h(x)$.
-This implies that if $\Pi'$ is the partition with $m$ parts $\pi'_g$ each consisting of all the prime factors of the $a_h$ in $\pi_g$, then the dice associated to the $\thst{g}{th}$ parts of $\Pi$ and $\Pi'$ are equal. \end{proof}
+This implies that if $\Pi'$ is the partition with $m$ parts $\pi'_g$ each consisting of all the prime factors of the $a_h$ in $\pi_g$, then the dice associated to the $g${th} parts of $\Pi$ and $\Pi'$ are equal. \end{proof}

-To illustrate this construction, we again take the case $t+1=12$.
-The proof of Proposition~\ref{mainconstruction}(\ref{fpprime}) shows that if all the parts of the partition are intervals of $\ang{n}$, then we will just get the factorization sack associated to the products of primes in these intervals: these are already in Table~\ref{twelvefair}.
-For example, for the ordered factorization $2\cdot 2\cdot 3$ with dice factorization $(1+x)(1+x^2)(1+x^4+x^8)$, we get the $4\cdot 3$ line from $\Pi = [\{1,2\},\{3\}]$, the $2\cdot 6$ line from $\Pi = [\{1\},\{2,3\}]$ and the $12$ line from $\Pi = [\{1,2,3\}]$.